Port-Hamiltonian formulations of poroelastic network models: Port-Hamiltonian descriptor system formulation

 As a direct consequence, initial values $w_{h}^0$ and $u_{h}^0$ for $w_h$ and $u_h$, respectively, have to satisfy the consistency conditions

 showing that it is sufficient to prescribe an initial value $p_{h}^0$ for $p_h$.
-We emphasize that this is not specific to the discretized pH-DAE, but also applies to the pH-PDAE~\eqref{eqn:twoField:opMatrix3}.
+We emphasize that this is not specific to the discretized pH-DAE, but also applies to the pH-PDAE~\eqref{eqn:twoField:opMatrix3} with $\mathcal Y = 0$.
 In this case, the initial values $w^0$ and $u^0$ are given implicitly by

-\begin{remark} Although the semi-discrete pH-DAE~\eqref{eqn:twoField:opMatrix3:discrete:descriptor} has differentiation index $\nu=2$, it can be regularized via output feedback, and thus has differentiation index $\nu=1$ in the behavior framework \cite{ByeKM97}.
+\begin{remark} Although the semi-discrete pH-DAE~\eqref{eqn:twoField:opMatrix3:discrete:descriptor} has differentiation index $\nu=2$, the index can be reduced to $\nu=1$ by output feedback.
+This is a standard procedure in DAE control to avoid impulsive solutions when the chosen input functions are not sufficiently smooth, see e.g.~\cite{BunBMN99,Dai89}.
 In more detail, consider a feedback

 The resulting closed-loop system is given by

 showing that~\eqref{eqn:twoField:opMatrix3:discrete:DAE:closedLoop} has differentiation index $\nu=1$, whenever $F_{11}$ is nonsingular, and has pH structure, whenever the symmetric part of~$F_{11}$ is negative semi-definite. \end{remark} If one does not introduce the new variable $w$, then it has been shown in \cite{AltMU20} that the spatial discretization of the original quasi-static formulation~\eqref{eqn:twoFieldQS} results in a system of differentiation index~$\nu=1$.
 We emphasize that the original quasi-static formulation~\eqref{eqn:twoFieldQS} only encodes the consistency condition~\eqref{eqn:consistencyCondition:u} for $u$ but not the consistency condition~\eqref{eqn:consistencyCondition:w} for~$w$ (respectively $\dot{u}$).